jrbartola/PharmaSuitable/README.md

 # PharmaSuitable

 A pharmaceutical and health monitoring application for the elderly.
+Many adults are unable to leave their elderly relatives home alone, especially, if they fear that their relatives will forget or fail to take necessary medications.
+Our project solves this problem by providing a smart pill-box that detects when a pill is removed, as well as a web interface that allows a concerned relative to remotely check on the status of the pill-box and as any other health measurements, such as thermometer measurements.

 While we made a custom smart pill-box, we specifically designed and open-sourced an API for our web interface so that anyone can make their own smart pill-box, or any other pill-tracking device!

 ![Alt text](/dashboard.png "The main dashboard")